Exxon Mobil prevails in lawsuit over climate regulations

 “Exxon applied much lower costs or no costs at all,” attorney Jonathan Zweig said last month in the state’s closing argument after a 12-day trial.

-Exxon Mobil said it did nothing wrong, took climate change seriously and had no incentive to underestimate its future costs.
+Exxon Mobil said it did nothing wrong, was serious about grappling with climate change and had no incentive to underestimate its future costs.

 “We knew it was a real issue,” former CEO and ex-Secretary of State Rex Tillerson testified in October.
 “We tried to understand how this was going to affect everything.”